Model Configuration Variables

 Examples

-Example 1: Cost-Optimized Development Setup
+Example 1: Cost-Optimized Development

-# Use nano models as defaults
+# Use cheap models as defaults

 DEFAULT_MODEL=gpt-4.1-nano